yongrenjie/penguins/docs/tutorials/multiple_1d.rst

 =================================

 It is quite common to want to plot multiple 1D spectra on the same plot: in fact, so common that we will dedicate an entire introductory tutorial to it.
-This also serves as a useful opportunity to introduce the *construction* options, i.e. the arguments that can be passed to `mkplot()`.

 Because we will be doing quite a number of repetitive calls here, I suggest moving these commands into a Python script (or a Jupyter notebook), instead of typing them into the interactive REPL.
 All of the following code examples are scripts which can be run from inside the ``nmrdata`` folder.